Collaborative Efforts to Advocate for Northwest Colorado’s Energy Future

 Advisory Board

-The Northwest Colorado Energy Initiative (NCEI) advisory board members are: former Colorado State House Majority Leader and Colorado Mesa University (CMU) President Emeritus Tim Foster, former Colorado State Senator Bob Rankin, Mesa County Commissioner Cody Davis, Garfield County Commissioner Mike Samson, Rio Blanco County Commissioner Doug Overton, former Moffat County Commissioner Ray Beck, and AGNC Executive Director Tiffany Dickenson.
-Former Town of Eagle Council Member Matt Solomon is the project manager and Wade Haerle is the Field Coordinator.
+Operating under the Associated Governments of Northwest Colorado (AGNC), NCEI brings together counties, municipalities, economic development professionals, and private sector partners to coordinate a strategic, regional response.
+We are guided by a distinguished advisory board of regional leaders, including: former Colorado State House Majority Leader and Colorado Mesa University (CMU) President Emeritus Tim Foster, former Colorado State Senator Bob Rankin, Mesa County Commissioner Cody Davis, Garfield County Commissioner Mike Samson, Rio Blanco County Commissioner Doug Overton, former Moffat County Commissioner Ray Beck, and AGNC Executive Director Tiffany Dickenson.
+Former Town of Eagle Council Member Matt Solomon is the project manager and Wade Haerle is the field coordinator.

 Documentation